-Please refer to UMGC Policy 041.00 - Sexual Misconduct Policy for a complete description of procedures including but not limited to anticipated timelines, written notifications and the rights of parties.
+Please refer to UMGC's Investigative and Adjudicative Procedures for a complete description of procedures including but not limited to anticipated timelines, written notifications and the rights of parties.

 UMGC shall continue to take steps to prevent the occurrence of Sexual Misconduct and remedy its discriminatory effects.
 Education is an extremely important tool in eradicating discrimination and sexual harassment from the UMGC workplace and educational programs.
-All students and employees of UMGC will be required to complete Sexual Misconduct training offered online by the Office of Diversity and Equity and compliance therewith will be monitored by the Title IX Coordinator, the Chief Diversity Officer and the Director of Multicultural Training and Programming.
-In addition to the online training, the Title IX coordinator will insure that all persons involved in the administration of Sexual Misconduct cases obtain annual training in receiving, reporting, and handling of Sexual Misconduct cases.
+All students and employees of UMGC will be required to complete Sexual Misconduct training offered online by the Office of Diversity and Equity.
+Compliance therewith will be monitored by the Title IX Coordinator, the Chief Diversity Officer and the Fair Practices and Equal Opportunity Officer.
+In addition to the online training, the Title IX coordinator will ensure that all persons involved in the administration of Sexual Misconduct cases obtain annual training in receiving, reporting, and handling of Sexual Misconduct cases.